Traces of Light

-Traces of Light (Spanish: Huella de luz) is a 1943 Spanish comedy film directed by Rafael Gil on his directing debut.
+Traces of Light (Spanish: Huella de luz) is a 1943 Spanish comedy film directed by Rafael Gil.
 It is based on a novel by Wenceslao Fernández Flórez.

 Plot

 Octavio Saldaña is a poor young dreamer who lives with his elderly mother and is an office worker at Manufacturas Sánchez-Bey.
 Mr. Bey rewards Octavio for his work by inviting him to spend a few days at a spa.
 There Octavio meets Lelly, daughter of a cloth manufacture, and to impress her he decides to pass himself off as a millionaire.